17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Ocean colors predominate at Oyster Bay Beach Resort

-A favorite St. Maarten resort for time-share owners as well as hotel guests, Oyster Bay Beach Resort is perched at the edge of a coral reef overlooking the Atlantic Ocean on one side and Oyster Pond on the other.
+A longtime favorite for both time-share owners and hotel guests, Oyster Bay Beach Resort sits dramatically on the edge of a coral reef, with the Atlantic Ocean on one side and Oyster Pond on the other.

-Its 180 studios and suites are clustered in several attractive and well-maintained aqua-colored buildings.
+Its 180 studios and suites are clustered in several attractive, well-maintained aqua-colored buildings.

 Studio rooms (318 to 416 sq. ft. in size), located in the courtyard, are closest to the pool and the resort’s main amenities.